janwasgint/patent-hub/README.md

 ipfs daemon

-sh truffle-script.sh
+truffle compile
+truffle migrate

-Find the PatentHub deployment address in parse_PH_address and copy it to src/const.
+Find the PatentHub deployment address in the terminal output and copy it to src/const.

 npm (or yarn) start
 ```